Retractable Leashes: Handy Tool or Fifteen Feet of Doom?

 Would this have happened if the dog had been on a flat leash?
 Maybe, but I honestly doubt it.
 It was the force of the big dog hitting the end of the line at a full sprint that snapped the huge plastic handle out of his owner’s hands.
 It was the crazy sound of the handle crashing behind him that amped the dogs up even more.
 It was the lack of a flat leash to step on, to safely pull his dog away, that kept the tussle going because there was nothing to grab onto (the giant handle was left dangling a foot or so off the attacking dog’s neck).

 Do I think retractables should be banned?
 Nope.

-Do I think they have a place and that place isn’t on city streets or in other highly populated areas?
+Do I think they have a place and that place isn’t highly populated areas?
 Yep.